sxxymzy/cordova-plugin-thumbnail/README.md

 # cordova-plugin-thumbnail

-cordova plugin for generate thumbnail
+cordova plugin for compress images, can be used for multi images load, for example: gallery.

-This plugin defines a global ThumbCreator object.
+The `loadThumbs` function will throw a background thread to load thumbs from a array of uri, so it will not block ui.

-The createThumb function creates a thumb from the uri in fromUri (ex: '/DCIM/Camera/2015011102020.jpg'), and saves the thumb to the folder specified in folderToSaveThumb (ex: '/YourFolder/thumbs').
+After saves all thumbs to the folder specified in `thumbDir`, successCallback will be called.

-The return String is sent to the successCallback:
-  - absolutePath
+# Example

+    var scaleWidth = 100;
+    var scaleHeight = 100;
+    var quality = 0.5;
+    ThumbCreator.loadThumbs(['/path/to/image1','/path/to/image2'], cordova.file.externalCacheDirectory, scaleWidth, scaleHeight, quality, function (rsp) {
+        // success
+    }, function (err) {
+        // failed
+        console.log(err);
+    });